manojnerkar/nuuk/README.md

-This is just Simple One page website
-I crated this webstie using HTML and CSS
+Project name is NUUK i created this website with help of HTML and CSS